 |Dr. Kuhl is the lead author of the only book-length treatment of the HLA, Creating Computer Simulation Systems: an Introduction to the High Level Architecture, published by Prentice Hall.
 Dr. Kuhl developed a two-day seminar from the book material, which he has presented to audiences from the U.S., Europe, and Japan.|

-Much of Dr. Kuhl's work involves the definition and application of software architectures.
-His work on the HLA has included definition of the standard, ensuring its correctness and feasibility through prototyping, and application to diverse problems in the military and in civilian manufacturing.
+Much of Dr. Kuhl's work has involved the definition and application of software architectures.
+His work on the HLA included definition of the standard, ensuring its correctness and feasibility through prototyping, and application to diverse problems in the military and in civilian manufacturing.